 Current federal government regulations on pesticides may not adequately protect children.
 A report released in April 2000 by Congress’ investigative arm raised the concern that the current EPA standards do not account for children being more vulnerable than adults at the same level of pesticide exposure.
 Both their smaller size and their maturing organ systems put children at significantly higher risk.
 Levels set just by studying effects on adults are not adequate.
 Children deserve better.
 In this 2003 report the EPA begins to address this :

-Environmental contaminants can affect children quite differently than adults, both because children may be more highly exposed to contaminants and because they may be more vulnerable to the toxic effects of contaminants.
+Contaminants in the environment can affect children quite differently than adults, both because children may be more highly exposed to contaminants and because they may be more vulnerable to the toxic effects of contaminants.
 Children generally eat more food, drink more water, and breathe more air relative to their size than adults do, and consequently may be exposed to relatively higher amounts of contaminants.
 Children’s normal activities, such as putting their hands in their mouths or playing on the ground, can result in exposures to contaminants that adults do not face.
-In addition, environmental contaminants may affect children disproportionately because their immune defenses are not fully developed and their growing organs are more easily harmed.
+In addition, contaminants in the environment may affect children disproportionately because their immune defenses are not fully developed and their growing organs are more easily harmed.

 They also say: